kiShubham/ez_worksAssessment/README.md

 ---

-### This app is using a proxy and have a proxy key which is on trial for 3 days , we need to upadate the proxy key after 3 day for free use case .
+### This app is using a proxy and have a proxy key which is on trial for 3 days , we need to update the proxy key after 3 day for free use case .

 - visit [cors.sh]() to have free key